 Yes.
 During the first few days to weeks after delivery, you may feel strong, menstrual-like cramps in your uterus when your milk lets down.
-Breastfeeding helps shrink the uterus, so nursing moms may have less blood loss after childbirth.
+This is your uterus shrinking back to a smaller size.

 If your baby consistently latches on wrong, sucking on your nipple without getting much of your areola in the mouth, you'll probably feel discomfort throughout each feeding.
 Some moms say it's painful or feels like a pinch as their babies nurse.
 And you'll probably have sore, cracked nipples in no time.
-Consulting with a board-certified lactation consultant can help with these situations.
+Consulting with your doctor or lactation consultant can help with these situations.

 If your breasts are sore and you have flu-like symptoms, fever, chills, a hard or red area of the breast, or red streaks on your breast, you may have an infection in your milk ducts called mastitis.
 If you have any of these symptoms, call your doctor.
 If he or she finds that you have mastitis, the infection can be easily treated with antibiotics.

 You may also have a yeast (or thrush) infection of your breast.
 It's important that you call your doctor if you have any of these symptoms:

 Babies with oral thrush may have cracked skin in the corners of the mouth, and whitish or yellowish patches on the lips, tongue, or inside the cheeks.

 Sore breasts with a lump also may be a sign of a plugged milk duct, in which a particular duct gets clogged.
 To help unclog the duct and ease your pain: